|Alien FaceHugger v Predator - Face Tracking Hots Up|

 What has been published is a comparison of the Alien method against other well-known methods including TLD.
 And the results:

-"ALIEN achieved the best score in the sequences and matched the performance of the current state of the art method"
+"ALIEN achieved the best score in the sequences and

 You can also download and try out the Alien software, but it is only available as an .exe that will run under Windows 7 64 bit.
 Whether or not we will see the source code or the exact details of how it all works, only time will tell.